cathylouie/Drone_Delivery/README.md

 The Web Application
 =========

 The Model View Controller (MVC) software design pattern is used to build this web application.
 The framework used is Flask with SQLAlchemy for database toolkit, all written in Python.
-SQLite was used for database during initial development but were switch to progresSQL in preparation for deploying onto Heroku.
+SQLite was used for database during initial development but were switch to ProgresSQL in preparation for deploying onto Heroku.

 Geographic information was obtained from three APIs - Mapbox, Google Maps and Google Earth.